 Additionally, because some radon mitigation efforts require the installment of a large venting equipment, radon contracting firms work directly with a licensed and insured electrician.
 Home buyers, sellers, or owners seeking to hire a professional radon testing firm should inquire about this aspect of the installation process as well.

-Radon-Rid’s Professionals are Certified in Radon Testing and Radon Mitigation
+Radon-Rid, LLC’s Professionals are Certified in Radon Testing and Radon Inspection

 When family safety is concerned, homeowners want to know that they are getting the best.
 Our qualified and certified radon testing and radon mitigation professionals are dedicated to helping ensure your family’s safety.
 Contact us today for a consultation.